 Even though alcohol is widely used and socially acceptable, it acts as a toxin inside the human body.
 When it comes to the effects of alcohol and the liver, the consequences can be pretty damaging, resulting in various short-term and long-term effects.
 Some of these include increased risk for certain cancers, damage to the brain and nervous system, increased risk for heart problems, and more.
 To minimize these adverse effects and protect your liver health, it is essential to limit your alcohol intake.

 You rely on your liver to break this substance down and safeguard your health.
 However, you can quickly outstrip the organ’s peak processing ability unless you limit your drinking intake.
 If you or a loved one is struggling with alcohol intake, The Right Step’s alcohol addiction treatment center can help provide resources and support.
 Contact us at 17135283709 to learn more about the short-term effects of alcohol on the liver.

 Alcohol Processing Basics

 When you drink, alcohol gets absorbed into your bloodstream through the lining of your stomach and small intestine.
 Once in your bloodstream, it travels to your liver for processing.
-Since alcohol is toxic, the organ places a priority on its breakdown and elimination.
+Since alcohol is toxic, the organ prioritizes its breakdown and elimination.
 Still, these actions take time, and your liver can only effectively deal with a maximum of a single ounce of pure alcohol per hour.
 This is the equivalent of just one standard drink.
-(The overall size of a standard drink depends on whether you consume beer, wine or distilled liquor.)
+(The overall size of a standard drink depends on whether you consume beer, wine, or distilled liquor.)